Zenitugo/AltSchool-SecondSemester-Exam/exam/Documentation.md

 ## About Playbook.yml
-The tasks carried out by the play book are:
+The tasks carried out by the playbook are:
-- Executing the bash script to deploy the laravel application
+- Executing the bash script to deploy the Laravel application
-- Verifying the application accessibility by giving a command for to register the content of the application and report success when the word 'Laracast' is found
+- Verifying the application accessibility by giving a command to register the content of the application and report success when the word 'Laracast' is found
-- Creating cron jobs to check the server up time
+- Creating cron jobs to check the server uptime
+- The playbook doesn't have sudo privileges `(become: yes)` because the bash scripts have commands with sudo privileges.

 ## USAGE OF BASH SCRIPT IN ANSIBLE
-To use the bash scrip in ansible, edit the servername in the virtual host with the Slave IP address.
+To use the bash scrip in Ansible, edit the server name in the virtual host with the Slave IP address.

 ### PROOF OF DEPLOYMENT
 ![laravel app deployed on slave](./Access%20to%20Laravel%20Application%20with%20Slave%20VM.png)